 The Thrift Savings Plan, a defined contribution plan for federal employees and members of the armed services, works similar to a 401(k) plan.
 The value of the account is determined by how much you put in, how much your employer matches and the growth of the money while it is invested.
 You don't pay taxes on your contributions until you make withdrawals.
 That means you actually received your tax breaks on the front-end.
 No taxes come out of your deposits, and your account grows tax-deferred.
-In contrast, you fund Roth TSPs with after-tax dollars, so you don't pay taxes on the back end, when you distribute the funds.
+When comparing a Roth TSB vs Roth IRA, it is important to note that you fund Roth TSPs with after-tax dollars, so you don't pay taxes on the back end when you distribute the funds.

 A TSP is designed to provide you extra income during retirement.
 This income is above and beyond your government defined benefit plan, including the Federal Employees' Retirement System or the Civil Service Retirement System.
 It enables government employees to access some of the same tax benefits that a private business gives its employees with a 401(k).